Master's Degree and Diploma

 - Research Methods II

 Elective courses include:

 - Dissertation (12-15,000 words in English)

-Students who attend and satisfactorily complete all compulsory and elective courses, but who do not write a dissertation, will be awarded a diploma.
+Students who attend and satisfactorily complete all compulsory and optional courses, but who do not write a dissertation, will be awarded a Diploma in English Sociolinguistics.

 For international students, all postgraduate taught programmes, beginning in September 2008, have a deadline of the 1 st of July 2008.
 Any application received after this date, will not be considered for September 2008, but instead will be considered for the next available intake, either January 2009 or September 2009.
 For more information on the intakes for each programme please visit www.abdn.ac.uk/prospectus/pgrad/ Please note this deadline is to ensure students have sufficient time to complete the application process and apply for their visa, and arrive in Aberdeen in time of the start of their programme.

 There is no programme deadline for those students classed as UK/EU for tuition fee purposes.